anyapages/guess-the-word/README.md

 # Guess the Word Game 🌹

-The Guess the Word is a simple word guessing game where players try to guess the names of different flower types.
+The Guess the Word is a word guessing game where players try to guess the names of different flower types.
 The game features a paper and writing-style interface with a visual representation of a rose flower that changes as the game progresses.

 ## Game Rules